roscopetracula/hindenburgFights/README.md

 Get Ubuntu Image
 ================

 Someone can give you the thing, it's like 5GB.
 All the requisite libraries are in the image.
 We're using [bluez](http://www.bluez.org/), which provides hcitool and gatttool.
 If you can get that thing to boot you're good.
+Ctrl+Opt+T will give you a terminal.

 Bluetooth Hardware
 ==================